April 25, 2019

-- Posthumous publications may be added to the ORCID Record only if arrangements had been made prior to death (e.g., one or more Trusted Individuals were assigned who add the publication(s), and/or a Trusted Organization relationship had been made that would allow for the addition of the publication(s) without further action.)
+- Posthumous publications may be deposited to the ORCID Record only if arrangements had been made prior to death (e.g., one or more Trusted Individuals were assigned who deposit the publication(s), and/or a Trusted Organization relationship had been made that would allow for the addition of the publication(s) without further action.)

-- A person who has assumed management of the deceased Record Holder's email account may request that all email from ORCID to the researcher be turned off.
+- A person who has assumed management of the deceased Record Holder's email account may request that all email from ORCID to the individual be turned off.

 - No indication is made by ORCID to highlight Records of deceased persons, though Trusted Individuals, at their discretion, could use existing fields to provide this detail, if desired, for example, including such information in the biography field, or after the person’s name.

-- If ORCID is contacted to remove or correct a Record for someone who is deceased, the requestor will be referred to the Record's Trusted Individual(s) (if any), or, if needed, the request will be handled according to ORCID’s established Dispute Procedure described in Section 10.
+- If ORCID is contacted to remove or correct a Record for someone who is deceased, the requestor will be referred to the Record's Trusted Individual(s) (if any), or, if needed, the request will be handled according to ORCID’s established Dispute Procedure described in 9.0 (Dispute Handling).

 We will retain your information for as long as your Account is active, or as needed to provide you services, including reactivation.
 We will retain and use your information as necessary to comply with our legal obligations, resolve disputes, and enforce our agreements.